japgolly/scalacss/doc/features/nested.md

 (like tags/labels) to each substyle, then the developer providing the same names in order to use it.

-This adds a bit of tedium but it provides an unprecedented level of safety and error prevention.
+This adds a little tedium but it provides an unprecedented level of safety and error prevention.

 ##### Example